steveklabnik/jujutsu-tutorial/src/hello-world/viewing-the-current-status.md

 This is the first thing we need to talk about: unlike `git`, `jj` has no index.
 Wait, don't close the tab!
-Here's the thing: `jj` gives you the same ability to craft artisinal, beautiful commits that have exactly what you want in them.
+Here's the thing: `jj` gives you the same ability to craft artisanal, beautiful commits that have exactly what you want in them.
 But it doesn't need an index to do it.

 This is a running theme with `jj`: it gives you fewer tools, but those tools end